ssunday/ssunday.github.io/_posts/2016-2-5-collection-of-craftsman-ideals.markdown

 ---
 title: A Concise Collection of Software Craftsmen Ideals
-description: A collection of philosophical nuggets I have observed after reading a variety of books.
+description: A collection of wisdom I have observed after reading many books.
 date: 5/2/2016
 —